-7.4.3 Voice Activity Detection (VAD)
+7.5.3 Voice Activity Detection (VAD)

 A vendor MAY employ VAD to reduce bandwidth consumption.
 If employed, this capability MUST be optional, allowing disabling.
-Some codecs have associated VAD implementations (e.g. G.729B), while many others do not (e.g. G.711 and G.728).
+Some codecs have associated VAD implementations (e.g., G.729B), while many others do not (e.g., G.711, G.728, and G.722).
 In the latter cases, the VAD implementation MUST adhere to the IMTC Voice-Over-IP Forum Service Interoperability Implementation Agreement 1.0 [5].
+For use with the G.722 codec, MTAs and MGs SHOULD employ VAD and silence suppression (Discontinuous Transmission - DTX) to reduce bandwidth using a mechanism of the vendor's choice.
+If silence suppression is used with G.722, User Equipment and Media Gateways SHOULD transmit Silence Insertion Descriptor frames as specified in [45].

-7.5 Session Description of Codecs
+7.6 Session Description of Codecs

 Session descriptor protocol (SDP) messages are used to describe multimedia sessions for the purposes of session announcement, session invitation, and other forms of multimedia session initiation.
 SDP descriptions are used in Network Call Signaling (NCS) [3].
 This section describes the required specification of the codec in SDP, and the required mapping of the SDP description into RSVP flowspecs.
 A typical SDP description contains many fields that contain information regarding the session description (protocol version, session name, session attribute lines, etc.), the time description (time the session is active, etc.), and media description (media name and transport, media title, connection information, media attribute lines, etc.).
 The two critical components for specifying a codec in an SDP description are the media name and transport address (m) and the media attribute lines (a).